DIFFERENT WAITING PERIODS IN A HEALTH INSURANCE

 The initial waiting period in health insurance is the first waiting period which is considered after the activation date of a particular policy.
 In this period, you will not be able to claim any health insurance policy benefit at all.
 Generally, the initial waiting period in health insurance is about 30 days long, which also gives you some time to change or cancel your policy.

-2. Pre Existing Disease Waiting Period
+2. Pre-Existing Disease Waiting Period

 Whenever you opt-in for a health insurance policy, you will either have to go through a full-body medical test, or you need to provide detailed information about your and your family's past medical history.
 Any medical condition that is diagnosed within the last 48 months up to this point will be considered a pre-existing disease.